Globox1997/JobsAddon/README.md

 #### Tags
 For a few situations there are a couple of tags which provide some usage:
-- smither_crafting_items: items which can be crafted and are not an instance of SwordItem, ArmorItem, ToolItem, BowItem or CrossbowItem
 - fisher_crafting_items: items which can be crafted used for fisher experience
 - farmer_crafting_items: items which can be crafted and are not a food item for farmer experience
 - farmer_breaking_items: items which are a drop from plant blocks and their instances for farmer experience